Supported F# language features and libraries

 code to prevent overhead.
 You can match union types, records, classes or

 interfaces (with :?
-MyClass as x
+MyClass as x), lists, etc. Destructuring, guards and

 multiple targets are also fine.